A great all-around bike, the WOOM 5 offers a comfortable, efficient ride for moderate trail to neighborhood riders.

 The quality and craftsmanship are glaringly obvious as soon as you take the WOOM 5 out of the box.
 It truly is one impressive bike.
 While killing the competition in all the major areas that are most obvious, WOOM’s secret power comes in its attention to details that no one necessarily expects, but surprise and delight every time.

-From welding that’s superbly smooth to a kickstand and bell that come standard, WOOM seems to have thought of everything.
+From welding that’s superbly smooth to a kickstand and bell that are available as upgrades, WOOM seems to have thought of everything.
 The WOOM 5 also features a quick release lever on both the front and rear tires and a bike chain catcher that’s a simple piece of plastic that catches the chain if it tries to come off the chain ring.
 Simple, but brilliant!

 One of our favorite small details is actually something WOOM just started to integrate onto all of their WOOM 4, 5, and 6 models.
 The seat posts now come with a measuring scale on the back for easy re-adjustments when swapping outriders.
 At our house, the older kids regularly switch from bike to bike, so this has already come in super handy!
 Kid #2 is on 8 while Kid #1 is on 13.
 Easy peasy.